theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 For the summer semester 2026 iteration of the course, I developed a role-card format for pitch feedback.
 Students listened to the pitch of another group from a specific role perspective, for example as an investor, media reporter, business angel, rhetoric coach, or potential customer.

-The goal was to make feedback more structured and more diverse.
-Instead of general comments such as “I liked it” or “the pitch was good”, students are encouraged to ask questions and give feedback from a defined role.
+The goal of this activity was to make the feedback that students give more structured and more diverse.
+Instead of the usual general comments such as “I liked it” or “the pitch was good”, students are encouraged to ask questions and give feedback from a defined role.
 I expected this to support deeper peer learning and help students understand that pitches are evaluated differently depending on the stakeholder perspective.
 The activity was very well received by both my colleague that I am co-teaching this course with and the student groups and led to deeper, more alive and more honest feedback and audience questions.

 <div class="participant-feedback" markdown="1">